swaptacular/swpt_accounts/README.rst

 5. Actors other than creditors (called *coordinators*), can make transfers from one creditor's account to another creditor's account.
-This can be useful for automated payment and exchange systems.
+This can be useful for implementing automated payment and exchange systems.

 6. Creditors receive notification events for every transfer in which they participate, either as senders (outgoing transfers), or as